awslabs/soci-snapshotter/docs/getting-started.md

 - `soci`: the CLI tool used to build/manage SOCI indices.
 - `soci-snapshotter-grpc`: the daemon (a containerd snapshotter plugin) used for lazy loading.

-Note that while the SOCI CLI is never explicitly used, nerdctl (used in this doc) uses it under the hood when given the flag `--snapshotter soci`.

 You can download prebuilt binaries from our [release page](https://github.com/awslabs/soci-snapshotter/releases) or [build them from source](./build.md).